Submissions

 Manuscript Submissions

-Issue No. 3: Innovations in Community Organizing
+Call for Papers - Issue No. 3: Innovations in Community Organizing (estimated publication early 2026)

 What significant trends are occurring around the globe that speaks to change and innovation in organizing?